cmuBioinfNet/workshops/WS-Baobab-Unige/Readme.md

 # Permanent account

-Your account to BAOBAB are temporary.
-Obtainting a permanent account is simple and free, see [here](https://plone.unige.ch/distic/pub/hpc) to request for a permanent account.
+Your account to BAOBAB is temporary (until April 30th).
+Obtainting a permanent account is simple and free, see [here](https://plone.unige.ch/distic/pub/hpc).